squaresLab/BugZoo/README.md

 ```

 Alternatively, you may build each of the repair boxes from source by cloning
-this repository and call `make` within its root directory, using the commands
+this repository and calling `make`:
-given below:

 ```
 $ git clone git://github.com/ChrisTimperley/RepairBox --depth 1